 We love this game because it's truly cooperative – nobody has all the information needed at any time, and everyone is relying on others to help them out.
 Domineering personalities can't overshadow play the way they can in some other cooperative games.
 You can also make it harder or easier as needed, by changing the length of the face-down word in front of each player.

-Love Letter's theme (of being suitors of a princess) is very flimsy and fluffy, maybe because it wouldn't be as appealing to depict what this game really is: a brutal series of two-minute knife-fights.
+Love Letter's theme (of being suitors of a princess) is very thinly layered on, maybe because it wouldn't be as appealing to depict what this game really is: a brutal series of two-minute knife-fights.

 There are only 16 cards to play with in the first place, and a random one is actually left out of each round.
 Every card depicts a figure from the court with a value attached to them, and they all have a special power of some kind, which tend to be geared around either knocking other people out of the game, or avoiding being knocked out yourself.
 Everyone starts with a single card, and on your turn you draw a single new card from the deck, and decide which of the two to play now (using its power), and which to hold for next turn.
 The aim is to either be the last person left when all others have been eliminated, or if more than one person is still in when the deck runs out, to have the highest-value card in your hand.

-The brilliance of the game is in how all the powers on the cards work together, and how easy it is to be knocked out.
+The brilliance of the game is in how all the powers on the cards interact with each other, and how terrifyingly easy it is to be knocked out.
 The most common card of all lets you guess which card you think someone else is holding, and if you're right, they're gone, just like that.
-Other cards do things like let you look at what card someone else had, or force someone else to discard their card and draw a new one: pretty innocuous, except that instantly eliminates the Princess card, which is the best to have at the end of the game, if it didn't make you very vulnerable up until then.
+Other cards do things like let you look at what card someone else had, or force someone else to discard their card and draw a new one: pretty innocuous, except that if you do that the someone holding the Princess card (which is the best to have at the end of the game) they're instantly knocked out.

 You play several rounds to finish a game, each of which is really quick.
 It's short and sharp game of deduction, cunning and no small amount of luck, but one you can play over and over again and it always feel fresh.
 All in a teeny box.